AppFlowy-IO/AppFlowy-Collab/README.md

 ## collab
 The `collab` crate is built on top of the [yrs](https://docs.rs/yrs/latest/yrs/) crate, providing a higher level of abstraction for the collaborative features of AppFlowy.
-It offers a simple API for creating and managing collaborative documents.

-## collab-database
-The `collab-database` crate provides a simple API for creating and managing collaborative databases.
-It is built on top of the `collab` crate.

-## collab-document
-The `collab-document` crate provides a simple API for creating and managing collaborative documents.
-It is built on top of the `collab` crate.

-## collab-folder
-The `collab-folder` crate provides a simple API for creating and managing collaborative folders.
-It is built on top of the `collab` crate.

-## collab-plugins
-The `collab-plugins` crate contains a list of plugins that can be used with the `collab` crate.

-## collab-sync
-The `collab-sync` crate supports syncing the collaborative documents to a remote server.
+It exposes cohesive modules:

+- Entity definitions and protobuf types under `collab::entity`.
+- Database, document, folder, importer, plugin, and user services under `collab::database`, `collab::document`, `collab::folder`, `collab::importer`, `collab::plugins`, and `collab::user`.

+With everything consolidated, consumers only need to depend on the `collab` crate to access the full collaborative feature set.